- Crohn's disease facts

 Crohn's disease is related closely to another chronic inflammatory condition that involves only the colon called ulcerative colitis.
 Together, Crohn's disease and ulcerative colitis are frequently referred to as inflammatory bowel disease (IBD).
 Ulcerative colitis and Crohn's disease have no medical cure.
 Once the diseases begin, they tend to fluctuate between periods of inactivity (remission) and activity (relapse).

-Inflammatory bowel disease affects approximately 500,000 to two million people in the United States.
-Men and women are affected equally.
-Americans of Jewish European descent are 4 to 5 times more likely to develop IBD than the general population.
+Men and women are affected equally by inflammatory bowel disease.
+Americans of Jewish European descent are more likely to develop IBD than the general population.
 IBD has historically been considered predominately disease of Caucasians, but there has been an increase in reported cases in African Americans suffering from IBD.
 The prevalence appears to be lower among Hispanic and Asian populations.
 IBD most commonly begins during adolescence and early adulthood (usually between the ages of 15 and 35).
 There is a small second peak of newly-diagnosed cases after age 50.
 The number of new cases (incidence) and number of cases (prevalence) of Crohn's disease in the United States are rising, although the reason for this is not completely understood.